 A number of cases settle out of court, requiring fewer jurors than originally summonsed.
 As such, your service may no longer be required.
-Check your jury status and history through our online app, which we call the Juror Application System (JAS).
-Updated juror information for the coming week is posted each Friday after 5 p.m. by clicking the link below or calling 863-534-4582 to see if your number has been called and you need to report.
+Updated juror information for the coming week is posted each Friday after 5 pm.
+You can check you status by calling the Juror Hotline at 863-534-4582 or using our juror app below.
 If you requested an excusal or postponement, you can also check the status of the request through our app.

 Please note, you may need to disable pop-up blockers.

 Enter the courthouse through the North entrance, and go to the second floor to the jury assembly room.
 When you enter the building, you must go through a security screening.
 Please do not bring anything in your pocket or purse such as the following that will set off an alarm: